David Connearn | Drawing History Painting

-Patrick Heide Contemporary Art is pleased to present Drawing History Painting, David Connearn’s second solo exhibition at the gallery, which brings together large and small works on paper from the artist’s latest series Refuge along with a selection of works from the Signata series.
+Patrick Heide Contemporary Art is pleased to present Drawing History Painting, David Connearn’s second solo exhibition at the gallery, which brings together large and small works on paper from the artist’s 2017 project Refuge, and related examples of current work entitled Signata and Reclaiming Black.

-David Connearn’s work has been exhibited widely throughout UK and Europe, with a solo exhibition at Akioshidai Art Center in Yamaguchi, Japan, in 2013.
-He is included in important international private and public collections such as the Victoria & Albert Museum, British Museum, the Arts Council England and The Economist amongst others.
+David Connearn’s work has been exhibited widely throughout UK and Europe, with recent solo exhibitions at the galleries Concept Space, Shibukawa and Star Gallery, Nagoya Japan.
+It is included in important international private and public collections such as the Victoria & Albert Museum, British Museum, the Arts Council and The Economist amongst others.